Shape-Aware Topological Representation for Pipeline Hyperbola Detection in GPR Data: Introduction

 Despite these advances, a key limitation persists: the performance of deep learning models is heavily reliant on the availability and diversity of high-quality annotated data.
-Collecting labeled GPR datasets is expensive and logistically challenging, prompting increased interest in simulation-based training approaches.
+Collecting labeled GPR datasets is expensive and logistically challenging, as field measurements are often limited by access, cost, and environmental constraints.
+Recent studies have explicitly highlighted the scarcity of publicly available GPR datasets for underground utility detection, emphasizing that the lack of large-scale, standardized field data remains a critical bottleneck for deep-learning-based interpretation~\cite{Mojahid2025Intelligent,Paul2025Review}.
+This motivates the increased adoption of simulation-based training and domain adaptation strategies.

-Sim-to-Real (Sim2Real) transfer has emerged as a viable solution by enabling models trained on simulated GPR data to generalize to real-world environments~\cite{Raha2024,JUNKAI2024105333}.
+\emph{Sim-to-Real (Sim2Real)} transfer has emerged as a viable solution by enabling models trained on simulated GPR data to generalize to real-world environments~\cite{JUNKAI2024105333}.
 Simulated environments allow for the generation of diverse, labeled, and noise-controlled data representing various subsurface conditions.
 These approaches help bridge the domain gap between synthetic and field data, improving model generalization and robustness.

-Another promising direction lies in improving feature representation.
-Topological Data Analysis (TDA) provides a mathematical framework that captures intrinsic structural patterns often overlooked by conventional methods ~\cite{edelsbrunner2010computational, ghrist2008barcodes}.
+Another promising direction lies in improving feature representation. \emph{Topological Data Analysis (TDA)} provides a mathematical framework that captures intrinsic structural patterns often overlooked by conventional methods ~\cite{edelsbrunner2010computational, ghrist2008barcodes}.
 TDA is particularly appealing in GPR analysis due to its invariance to coordinate transformations and robustness to noise~\cite{bubenik2015, wasserman2018topological}.
 Its core technique, persistent homology, encodes the birth and death of topological features across multiple scales, producing a compact yet expressive representation of data geometry~\cite{chazal2021}.
-While prior studies typically use vectorized TDA outputs such as barcodes or persistence diagrams as features for machine learning, we proposed a different approach.
-In this work, we directly integrate topological features obtained from persistent homology with raw B-scan GPR data.
-This fusion enables the model to learn both spatial textures and underlying shape structures, resulting in more informative representations and improved detection outcomes.

-We introduce a deep learning framework that incorporates both Sim2Real training and TDA-based feature augmentation within a YOLOv5 pipeline.
-Our method demonstrates improved detection performance, as measured by mean Average Precision(mAP), and offers a robust, scalable solution for real-time subsurface object detection.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:persistent_homology} introduces the fundamental concepts of persistent homology, which serves as the core technique of this study.
-Section~\ref{sec:methodology} describes the proposed framework, including the overall methodology and implementation details.
-Section~\ref{sec:experiments} presents the experimental setup and reports the results based on the selected datasets.